bingeli1212/nitrile-preview/doc/DOC-styles.md

   answer is shown it will be shown in this case, including all the texts and line drawings.

-+ showname:1
++ showid:1

-  Set it to 1 to allow for names to show through.
-This currently is utilized by the 'node' operation of a diagram-bundle such that when this option value is set the name of the node is shown inside the node.
+  Set it to 1 to allow for IDs to be shown.
+Currently this is utilized by the 'node' operation of a diagram-bundle such that the ID of the node is shown inside the node.

 + angle:<angle>